-Sometimes, I think we need to just take a moment to take a breather and to think of how much we’ve got going on in our lives, deciding what parts it might be a good idea to minimise or cut out and where we can start saying no to things in order to slow down.
+Sometimes, I think we need to just take a moment to take a breather and to think of how much we’ve got going on in our lives.
+We can then decide what parts it might be a good idea to minimise or cut out and where we can start saying no to things in order to slow down.
 Our health, wellbeing and happiness are our main priorities, after all.

 Maybe now is a good time to spring clean not just our homes, but every aspect of our lives.
 Clearing out the life clutter to make way for a more joyous and relaxed lifestyle.